VedaWebProject/Tekst/docs/content/setup/configuration.md

 !!! note

-    Only `TEKST_INFO__PLATFORM_NAME` and `TEKST_INFO__SUBTITLE` are merely used as initial values and can be changed later using the system settings UI of the running application as an administrator.
-All other configuration values can _only be set via this configuration_ and require an application restart or even rebuild when changed, depending on their scope.
+    `TEKST_INFO__PLATFORM_NAME` and `TEKST_INFO__SUBTITLE` are merely used as initial values and can be changed later by administrators using the system settings UI of the running application.
+All other configuration values can _only be set via this configuration_ and require an application restart to take effect.

 | Variable | Description |
 | --- | --- |